PixelsCamp/docs/CAMPFIRE.md

 ## The form

 To host the Campfire and initiate the process, start by opening up an issue in this repository, using the label *campfire*, using [this template][4].
+Or, if you want to keep the discussion private, send us [an email][11] with the same information, and we'll followup on it.

-The team will then use the comments section of that issue to discuss the details with you.
+In the case of the public issue ticket, the team will then use the comments section to discuss the details with you.

-Once the details are ironed out, your campfire will be posted in the [general calendar][5] and we'll handle promotion, streaming and archiving for you.
+Once the details are ironed out, your campfire will be posted in the [general calendar][5] and we'll handle promotion, streaming and archiving the best we can.

 ## Promotion